 - Use par-baked pizza crusts

 1. Use a Higher Heat

 It’s important for any heavily veggie-topped pizza to be cooked at a slightly higher temperature.
 This helps “seal” the crust before it has a chance to absorb too much moisture.

 Not all crusts can take the heat often associated with brick ovens or pizza stones, however.
 Alive & Kickin’s Classic Neapolitan Dough Balls, for example, are made from imported Italian flour and work great with high-heat oven applications of 600° F and up.
 Be sure to experiment to find the right temperature, as all ovens vary.

 2. Allow Fresh Mozzarella to Dry

-Of all the different pizza crusts you can use, a par-baked crust is your best option.
-Par-baked (meaning pre-baked, but not fully baked) crusts cut some of the baking time, so the watery toppings aren’t sitting on the crust as long.
-You may also opt to grill the vegetables before putting them on the crust; this not only adds flavor to the toppings, but releases much of the moisture (use a slotted spoon to remove them from the pan).
-Alive & Kickin’s Par-Baked Hand-Tossed Style Pizza Crusts have the look and feel of a traditional hand-tossed dough and a taste that scratch-made can’t beat.
+Of all the different pizza crusts you can use, a par-baked crust is your best crust for veggie pizzas.
+Par-baked (meaning pre-baked, but not fully baked) crusts cut some of the baking time, so the watery toppings aren’t sitting on top as long and have less chance of soaking into the crust.
+Alive & Kickin’s Par-Baked Hand-Tossed Style Pizza Crusts have the look and feel of a traditional hand-tossed dough and a taste that scratch-made and even homemade pizza can’t beat.